We have been told for years that the financial 'bubble will burst' in the Premier League, but it never has.

 Leicester - Youri Tielemans - £40million

-The Foxes are where they are right now because they recruit brilliantly, and Tielemans is a perfect example of that.
+The Foxes recruit brilliantly and Tielemans is a perfect example of that.

 The Belgian is young, he's quality, still has untapped potential and yet is contributing right now as well.